aminoo10/nuxt-project/README.md

 * Click the recommendations page to see listing recommendations from the web master!

-## Notes:

-* Sometimes some queries may not be relevant to what was searched, as more listings are returned, the less relevant they will become, this is due part I believe to the nature of the API, but it's not too detrimental of an issue as it still works perfectly fine for searching a specific title.

 * By default, NSFW queries are **filtered out**.